codedx/codedx-kubernetes/setup/core/docs/config/move-code-dx.md

 Here are the steps to move your K8s Code Dx deployment:

->Note: This procedure partially migrates Tool Orchestration feature data.
-It will migrate custom add-in tool definitions.
-It will not migrate workflow storage (e.g., tool logs) or Project Secrets, so you must re-create any Tool Orchestration Project Secrets afterward.

 ## Deploy New Code Dx

 1) Deploy a brand-new instance of Code Dx, matching version numbers between the source and new destination deployments.